thegetty/ancient-glass/content/catalogue/cat-27.md

 Translucent purple body; opaque yellow and white decoration.
 Wide, flaring, almost horizontal rim; long cylindrical neck; almost nonexistent shoulder; cylindrical body; mildly rounded bottom.
 Two fine coils applied first below the shoulders, then bent, and attached lower on the body form two opposing ring handles.

-A yellow unmarvered thread is wound around the rim.
-A white marvered thread is spirally wound from the bottom to the rim 25 times and dragged 10 times upward and downward, forming a feather pattern.
+An unmarvered yellow thread is wound around the rim.
+A marvered white thread is spirally wound from the bottom to the rim 25 times and dragged 10 times upward and downward, forming a feather pattern.

 ## Comments and Comparanda